The White Lotus, episode 6: Did Saxon and his brother have a threesome?

 “I didn’t force him to jerk you off,” Chloe says.

-A further flashback to the same moment later show Saxon realising that it is his brother pleasuring him during the threesome.
+A further flashback to the same moment later shows Saxon realising that it is his brother pleasuring him during the threesome.

 Mike White, you are wild.